tmr08c/tmr08c.github.io/content/blog/2020/04/concurrent-ruby-async-thread-count/index.md

 def method_missing(method, *args, &block)
 ```

-When we call `hello.async.hello`, our `AsyncDelegator` (which doesn't define a `hello` method) will invoke `method_missing` and pass `hello` as the `method` argument.
+When we call `hello_instance.async.hello_method`, our `AsyncDelegator` (which doesn't define a `hello_method` method) will invoke `method_missing` and pass `hello_method` as the `method` argument.
 It will also pass any other arguments and a block if one is included.

 After invoking `method_missing`, the library will do some validations.
-First, it will check if the "delegate" object (`hello` in our case) defines the method we are calling.
+First, it will check if the "delegate" object (`hello_instance` in our case) defines the method we are calling.
 It will then check if the right number of arguments were passed in.

 ```ruby
 super unless @delegate.respond_to?(method)